kgoderis/openhab-core/bundles/org.openhab.core.ai/doc/BRAIN_PLAN.md

-# OpenHAB LLM Brain Implementation Plan
+# OpenHAB Tool Brain Implementation Plan

 ## Executive Summary

-This document provides a detailed, class-level implementation plan for transforming openHAB into a smart entity with an LLM brain, based on the comprehensive architectural vision outlined in BRAIN.md.
+This document provides a detailed, class-level implementation plan for transforming openHAB into a smart entity with a Tool brain, based on the comprehensive architectural vision outlined in BRAIN.md.
 The plan is organized into phases with concrete implementation steps, class definitions, and integration points.

 ## 1. Implementation Overview

 ### Current State Analysis
 - **Existing Infrastructure**: A2A bundle with 43 compilation errors, AI common bundle with 68+ AI actions
-- **Missing Components**: Complete LLM brain infrastructure, autonomous reasoning, learning systems
+- **Missing Components**: Complete Tool brain infrastructure, autonomous reasoning, learning systems
-- **Target Architecture**: Multi-agent system with shared LLM brain, comprehensive monitoring, and learning capabilities
+- **Target Architecture**: Multi-agent system with shared Tool brain, comprehensive monitoring, and learning capabilities

 ### Implementation Phases
 0. **Phase 0**: A2A Bundle Foundation and Synchronization (2-3 weeks) - **PREREQUISITE**
-1. **Phase 1**: Core LLM Brain Infrastructure (6-8 weeks)
+1. **Phase 1**: Core Tool Brain Infrastructure (6-8 weeks)
 2. **Phase 2**: Event Processing and Autonomous Behavior (4-5 weeks)
 3. **Phase 3**: Learning and Feedback Systems (4-5 weeks)
 4. **Phase 4**: Monitoring and Optimization (3-4 weeks)